keptn/lifecycle-toolkit/docs/content/en/docs/implementing/evaluations.md

 * The `KeptnMetric` resources that are referenced in a `KeptnEvaluationDefinition` resource
   * can be defined on different namespaces in the cluster
-  * can query different instances of different types of data providers
+  * can query different instances of different types of metric providers
 * All objectives within a `KeptnEvaluationDefinition` resource are evaluated in order.
   If the evaluation of an objective fails,